Michaela Community School: Policies

-The emphasis of the school is on discipline and has a traditional style of teaching.
-There is a "zero tolerance" policy regarding poor behaviour; a "boot camp" week at the start of the year teaches the children the rules and the consequences of breaking them.
-A strict uniform code and no group work; children sit in rows and learn by rote, and walk in single file between classrooms.
+The school emphasises discipline and has a traditional style of teaching.
+There is a "zero tolerance" policy regarding poor behaviour.
+A "boot camp" week at the start of the year teaches the new year 7 pupils the rules and the consequences of breaking them.
+There is a strict uniform code and no group work.
+Children sit in rows, learn by rote and walk in single file between classrooms.
 Staff at the school "tend to reject most of the accepted wisdoms of the 21st century."
-The school policies have been described as “neo-strict” because it combines use of punishments with rewards "merit points" are given for good behaviour and achievement.
+Pupils must be silent in school corridors and are forbidden to gather in groups larger than four.
+The school policies have been described as "neo-strict" because it combines the use of punishments with rewards; "merit points" are given for good behaviour and achievement.

-Its pupils write several essays a year, memorise poems, and read five Shakespeare plays in three years.
+Pupils write several essays a year, memorise poems, and read five Shakespeare plays in three years.
 The school aims to teach a "culture of kindness", which includes helping each other and their families, and offering adults their seats on buses and the Tube.

+In March 2023, in response to pupils praying in the yard, the school introduced a ban on "prayer rituals", stating that allowing prayers risked "undermining inclusion and social cohesion between pupils'.
+A Muslim pupil subsequently sued the school on discrimination and human rights grounds.
+In April 2024 the High Court upheld the ban on appeal.
+The school's founder and head teacher Katharine Birbalsingh said the ruling was a "victory for all schools".

 Lunch

 Lunchtime consists of a pescatarian meal described as a "family lunch".
 Pupils sit at tables of six, with one teacher or guest, and take responsibility for serving each other.
-The students lay the table together.
-One pours water, while another brings in and serves the food.
+They lay the table together.
+One pours water.
+Another brings in and serves the food.
 Another serves dessert.
-Two pupils clear the table following the meal.
+Two clear the table following the meal.
 Teachers eat with their students, and the tables discuss what the children have learned that day, or a topic of the day such as the most inspirational person they have learned about in their history classes.
 After eating, the pupils spend five minutes thanking someone, followed by two claps from the rest of the school.
 The school believes that by teaching gratitude, it teaches kindness and happiness.

 The school charges £2.50 per day for a two-course lunch, as well as morning and afternoon snacks; families eligible for free school meals are reimbursed.
 Children are not allowed to bring food or drink to school, which includes snacks and chewing gum.
-There was criticism in July 2016 that the school had held pupils in "lunch isolation" because their parents had not paid the meal fees.
-Birbalsingh responded that the practice was part of the school's focus on personal responsibility, and that no child is left without lunch.
+There was criticism in July 2016 when it was discovered families who were errant in paying had their children held in "lunch isolation" where pupils eat and do schoolwork in a separate room for the full lunchtime.
+The school upholds the practice as part of its focus on personal responsibility, and reports that no child is left without lunch.